ppy/osu-wiki/wiki/Tournaments/OWC/2020/en.md

 ## Organisation

 The osu!
-World Cup 2020 is run by the [osu! team](/wiki/People/The_Team) and various community members.
+World Cup 2020 is run by the osu!team and various community members.

 | Position | Member(s) |
 | :-- | :-- |